Tabacchi denotes a tobacco shop or tobacconist in Italian. A Tabacchi is a very important place for tourists to Italy.

 What to Buy in a Tabacchi Shop in Italy

 Why do you need a tobacco shop if you don't smoke?
-A Tabacchi is where you can go to buy local bus tickets (bigletti).
+A Tabacchi is where you can go to buy local bus tickets ( bigletti).
 You can often buy bus tickets at a news vendor's kiosk as well or at a biglietteria near the starting point of buses, such as outside a train station.

 Many tabacchi shops carry phone cards (scheda telefonica), which are generally the cheapest way to phone outside the country of Italy, and you can recharge (add money to) your existing Italian phone card.
 You might also find postage stamps (francobolli) at a Tabacchi.
-A large Tabacchi shop often sells pens, stationary, watches, candy and jewelry as well.
+A large Tabacchi shop often sells pens, stationery, watches, candy and jewelry as well.
 If you need to send a fax, you can usually do it at a Tabacchi.

 Some may have personal care items such as combs or toothbrushes so if you've forgotten yours, check in a Tabacchi shop.
 Tabacchi shops also sell lottery tickets (gioco del lotto) and you'll often see Italians stopping in to buy one.